Coralville Diverging Diamond Interchange Relieves Congestion

 - Local Governments

 - Roadways + Interchanges

 The City of Coralville and Iowa DOT have partnered to improve the I-80 and 1st Avenue Interchange.
-The existing diamond interchange will be replaced with a Diverging Diamond Interchange (DDI) design to handle projected traffic volumes.
+The Coralville Diverging Diamond Interchange (DDI), replacing the existing diamond interchange, is designed to handle projected traffic volumes.
 One of the biggest safety and congestion issues is tied to the future number of left turns at the interchange.
 The DDI is designed to accommodate the higher volume through the interchange accessing the Iowa River Landing (IRL) and 1st Avenue than other interchange configurations.

 The design of the project includes a unique grade-separated pedestrian trail, underpasses, and a trail bridge over I-80.
 The project also includes parallel acceleration and deceleration lanes on I-80 and accommodates the potential future widening of I-80.
 Due to the complex staging of the interchange and the need to maintain at least two lanes of traffic on I-80 during daytime hours, this design includes the construction of two independent bridge structures to replace the existing bridges over I-80 in addition to the pedestrian bridge.

 The design also includes an intersection at 11th Street/Iowa River Landing Place, retaining walls, storm sewers, ditching/ culverts, traffic signals, and pedestrian underpasses.
 Aesthetic design elements are being incorporated to match the City of Coralville’s and Iowa DOT’s I-80 and 1st Avenue master plan.